casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

     [`cost`](#u512)

-    `error_message` The error message associated with executing the Deploy.
+    `error_message` The error message associated with executing the deploy.

 * `Success` The result of a successful execution.